marcol/generator-alchemy/README.md

 ### What is Alchemy?

 Alchemy is an [Yeoman](http://yeoman.io) generator for Web apps, with RequireJS and LESS.
-You may add Modernizr, jQuery and Handlebars as optional items.
+You may add Modernizr, jQuery, Handlebars or Font-Awesome as optional items.
 RequireJS, LESS and Handlebars are fully supported by grunt tasks to enable a quick and smooth development workflow.

 ### Install